-A more detailed battery status information is launched when touching the battery icon.
-The example in the figure below shows the status screen of a battery during charging.
+More detailed battery status information is displayed when touching the battery icon.
+The example in the figure below shows the status screen of a battery fully charged.

 2.4 Optical Fibers

 Open the protective cover of the measurement port, then connect the optical fiber under the test.